-The Chair of Technoscience Studies focuses on the theory, practice, design and maintenance of environments in the modern world.
+The Chair of Technoscience Studies contributes to science and technology studies from a perspective of technical and environmental philosophy.
+We focus on the theory, practice, design and maintenance of environments in the modern world.
 Our primary interest concerns new and emerging technologies.
 We see ourselves as a forum for open exchange on science- and technology-related issues at BTU Cottbus-Senftenberg.
 Our speciality is developing multi-disciplinary perspectives that incorporate know-how from both the natural and the human sciences.

 We contribute to several courses of study, including Environmental and Resource Management, Culture and Technology, World Heritage Studies and cross-disciplinary tuition (‘General Studies’) at BTU.
 We invite reflection on the increasingly complex interactions between social and technological systems and teach students critically to evaluate the limits and possibilities of technical solutions to sustainable practices, production and process management.